OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 A drive through the historic Eastern Townships is like stepping into another world.
-A journey to take in these beautiful little towns, located in southeastern Quebec just 75 minutes from Montreal, makes for the perfect mini road trip.
+A journey around these beautiful little towns, located in southeastern Quebec just two hours from Montreal, makes for the perfect mini road trip.

 If you’re looking for a longer road trip through Quebec, the Gaspésie Tour is a great one to consider.
 You can conveniently start your trip in Montreal or Quebec City, and then drive the 1,235 kilometre route around the Gaspé Penninsula.
 Trust us, the views are worth the gas money.